-- If the conduct did violate the sexual misconduct policy then it will be asked: - \circ $\;$ Does it need to be investigated under Title IX $\;$ - Discrimination analysis - If discrimination is found, then Title IX investigation is conducted, with findings sent to the Student Conduct Coordinator for determination of policy violation and sanction. - If it does not fall under Title IX, but still a policy violation with possible VAWA obligations, it is referred to Student Conduct Coordinator to handle. - Discrimination analysis
+- If the conduct did violate the sexual misconduct policy then the College will review:: - Does it need to be investigated under Title IX - Discrimination analysis - If discrimination is found, then Title IX investigation is conducted, with findings sent to the Student Conduct Coordinator for determination of policy violation and sanction. - If it does not fall under Title IX, but still a policy violation, it is referred to Student Conduct Coordinator to handle.